 TERMS AND CONDITIONS OF PURCHASE

-1. ARTICLES ORDERED – From time to time PathFinder Digital LLC (Buyer) may deliver Purchase Orders to the party designated in the Purchase Order (Seller) setting forth descriptions of goods and/or services to be purchased at specified quantities and prices.
-Seller agrees to sell to Buyer the quantities of goods and services ("Articles") specified at the prices specified and to deliver the same on or before the delivery date(s) specified.
-The terms "delivery" and the like refer to performance when used with respect to services.
+- ARTICLES ORDERED – From time to time PathFinder Digital LLC (Buyer) may deliver Purchase Orders to the party designated in the Purchase Order (Seller) setting forth descriptions of goods and/or services to be purchased at specified quantities and prices.
+Upon acceptance of the Purchase Order by Seller, Seller agrees to sell to Buyer the quantities of goods and services ("Articles") specified at the prices specified and to deliver the same on or before the delivery date(s) specified.
 Time is of the essence of this contract.

-2. PRICES AND TAXES - The prices include all associated boxing, crating and other packaging, and all warranties and installation unless otherwise specified, and no other or further charge shall be made.
-The prices stated include all federal, state and local taxes in effect on the date of the order from which Seller cannot obtain exemption, and the amount of any such taxes shall be shown separately on Seller’s invoice.
+- PRICES AND TAXES - The prices include all associated boxing, crating and other packaging unless otherwise specified.
+The prices stated include all federal, state and local taxes in effect on the date of the order from which Seller cannot obtain exemption, and the amount of any such taxes shall be shown separately on Seller’s

-4. TERMINATION FOR DEFAULT - (a) Any of the following circumstances shall, among others, be deemed a default by the Seller; (i) if Seller fails to make any delivery in the specified quantity within the time specified in the order or any extensions thereof which are agreed to in writing by a member of the Buyer’s Purchasing Dept. (or within a reasonable time if no time is specified); (ii) if Seller breaches or fails to perform any of the other terms or conditions of this order; (iii) if, in Buyer’s sole judgement, Seller so fails to make progress as to endanger performance of this order in accordance with its terms and conditions and does not cure such failure within a period of ten (10 ) days after the date of the notice from Buyer specifying such failure; (iv) if any proceeding in bankruptcy or insolvency is initiated against Seller, or if Seller makes an assignment for the benefit of creditors, or if a trustee or receiver is appointed for Seller, regardless of whether Seller consents to any to any of the foregoing.
+- TERMINATION FOR DEFAULT - (a) Any of the following circumstances shall, among others, be deemed a default by the Seller; (i) if Seller fails to make any delivery in the specified quantity within the time specified in the order or any extensions thereof which are agreed to in writing by a member of the Buyer’s Purchasing Dept. (or within a reasonable time if no time is specified); (ii) if Seller breaches or fails to perform any material term or condition of this agreement or the Purchase Order; (iii) if, in Buyer’s sole judgement, Seller so fails to make progress as to endanger performance of the Purchase Order in accordance with its terms and conditions and does not cure such failure within a period of ten (10 ) days after the date of the notice from Buyer specifying such failure; (iv) if any proceeding in bankruptcy or insolvency is initiated against Seller, or if Seller makes an assignment for the benefit of creditors, or if a trustee or receiver is appointed for Seller, regardless of whether Seller consents to any to any of the

-(b) All warranties, express and implied, shall survive inspection, tests, acceptance and payment by Buyer and shall apply for a period of one (1) year from the date of acceptance by Buyer of the particular Article or a correction or replacement thereof if accepted later.
+- All warranties, express and implied, shall survive inspection, tests, acceptance and payment by Buyer and shall apply for as long as Seller’s standard warranty but for no less than a period of one (1) year from the date of acceptance by Buyer of the particular Article or a correction or replacement thereof if accepted later.
 All warranties of Seller, express and implied, shall extend to and be jointly and severally enforceable by Buyer, its successor, assigns, customers and all third parties to whom any of the Articles may be sold or transferred, regardless of whether such Articles remain in the same form or are owned by the enforcer of the warranty at the time of

-(c) Seller shall replace all defective Articles within five (5) days of receipt of such Articles.
-Seller shall bear all warranty costs such as labor, material, inspection and shipping to and from Buyer’s facilities.
+- Seller shall replace all defective Articles within five (5) days of receipt of such Articles.
+Seller shall bear all warranty costs such as labor, material, inspection and shipping to and from Buyer’s

-7. TERMINATION FOR CONVENIENCE.
-Buyer may terminate all or any part of this Contract by written notice to Seller.
+- TERMINATION FOR CONVENIENCE - Buyer may terminate all or any part of this Contract by written notice to Seller.
 In the event of such termination, Seller shall immediately cease all work terminated hereunder and cause any and all of its suppliers and subcontractors to cease work.
 Seller must submit all claims within thirty (30) days after the effective date of termination.
 Buyer shall determine the amount due Seller on the Termination in accordance with FAR 52.249-2.
 In no event shall Buyer be obligated to pay Seller any amount in excess of the Contract price.
-Seller shall continue work not terminated.
+Seller shall continue work not

 If the Buyer cancels the suspension of work order by written notification, Seller shall resume work.
 The Buyer and Seller shall negotiate an equitable adjustment in the price or schedule or both if (i) the suspension results in a change in Seller’s cost of performance or ability to meet the Contract delivery schedule; and (ii) Seller submits a claim for adjustment within twenty (20) days after the suspension is canceled.